Motorbike Insurance Too Expensive?

 Cheap motorbike insurance FAQ's

-Is motorcycle insurance cheaper than car insurance in the UK?
+Is motorcycle insurance cheaper than car insurance?

 What is the cheapest style of motorcycle to insure?

 It’s not so much the “style” of the bike so much as the risk to the insurer that makes a bike more expensive to insure, and this is calculated on a bike-by-bike basis.
-As a rule of thumb, smaller (engine capacity), less powerful and older motorcycles are typically less expensive to insure.
+As a rule of thumb, smaller (engine capacity), less powerful and older motorcycles are typically cheaper to insure.

 Which motorcycles are most expensive to insure?